troglobit/inadyn/README.md

 Build & Install
 ---------------

-In-A-Dyn require a few libraries to build, although the HTTPS (SSL/TLS) support can be disabled:
+In-A-Dyn requires a few libraries to build.
+The build system searches for them, in their required versions, using the `pkg-config` tool:

 * [libite][],
 * [libConfuse][]